jensheukers/Aquarite3D/README.md

 A example Meta file can be found in game/res/example.meta

 ## Creating Model Files
 Model files are stored as .amod files in Aquarite3D.
-These files can contain multiple models, but it is not necessary to store all models in 1 fil.
+These files can contain multiple models, but it is not necessary to store all models in 1 file.

-To create model files you need to have a mesh and a material, these should be specified in the .meta file A model can hold multiple meshes and materials, and holds 2 variables for frustum culling purposes(see below)</br>
+To create model files you need to have a mesh and a material, these should be specified in the .meta file A model can hold multiple meshes and materials, and holds 2 variables for frustum culling purposes(see below).</br>
-a model should be difined in this order:
+a model should be defined in this order:
 ```
 #MODEL
 name=UNIQUE_MODEL_NAME